 We are now calling on the Council to get this crossing in place as quickly as possible.
-As the Autumn approaches, schools start up again, and students come back to the University, the pedestrian traffic across Bernard Terrace will rise again, and the possibilty of accidents go up too.
+This is a busy place, with lots of school pupils and university students crossing here.
 We hope no-one will be hurt here before the Council gets round to putting in the crossing they have promised.

 If you feel as we do that this crossing is badly needed, and soon, please write to your Councillors and ask them to act.